 2 new imported COVID-19 cases reported in Shanghai

-Both patients are Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on February 16 on the same flight.
+The first patient is a Chinese studying in Ukraine who arrived at the Shanghai Pudong International Airport on February 17 via the Netherlands.

+The second patient is a Chinese studying in the UK who arrived at the Shanghai airport on February 19 via Finland.

 Of all the 371 local cases, 348 have been discharged upon recovery and 16 are hospitalized.
 There have been so far seven local fatalities.